XiaoguangWang23/FiGraph/README.md

+# FiGraphN
+**FiGraph: A Dynamic Heterogeneous Graph Dataset for Financial Anomaly Detection**

+## Attribute Description
+Details in **'FeaturesDescription.xlsx'** for all attributes of target nodes.

 ## License

 This dataset is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).
 A copy of the full license text is provided in the [LICENSE](./LICENSE) file.